top of page

 View the following two videos of President Joe Biden, recorded just one day apart.

-In the first, the presidential debate, he fumbles and mumbles; then in the second, the following day, he's on fire — well, kind of!
-Look and see what I mean, then I'll give my take on why there's such a contrast in performance:
+In the first, the presidential debate, he fumbles and mumbles; then in the second, the following day, he is on fire — well!
+Look and see what I mean.
+Then I will give my take on why there is such a contrast in performance:

-Although President Biden spent a week rehearsing, the debate still required mental gymnastics, as complex or as simple as stringing together a few ideas in several sentences, and then to finish with a concluding statement.
+President Biden practiced for a week, but the debate still required mental gymnastics.
+A debate can be as hard or as simple as putting together a few ideas in a few sentences, and then ending with a statement that summarised the discussion.
 He was unable to do this with any consistency.
 At times, he became completely lost in what he was saying.

 On the contrary, he displayed a great deal of verbal energy the following day.
-The key difference is that at the rally, President Biden stuck to well-known stories and commonly used phrases that he's repeated in many speeches, whereas during the debate, he had to react on the spot.
+The main difference is that at the rally, President Biden used well-known stories and phrases that he said many times in speeches.
+During the debate, he had to respond on the spot.
 His speeches are deeply ingrained.
-Unlike debates, campaign rallies require little short-term mental exertion and don't require remembering recent questions, remarks or engaging in mental gymnastics.
+Unlike debates, campaign rallies require little short-term mental exertion and do not require remembering recent questions, remarks or engaging in mental gymnastics.

 A threat to global peace and security

-As the President's cognitive decline worsens, he increasingly relies on memories of the Soviet Union and the Cold War era, stereotypically viewing Russians as inherently evil and aggressive.
+As the President's brain declines, he more and more relies on memories of the Soviet Union and the Cold War.
+He thinks Russians are always bad and aggressive — the sworn enemy of the Free World.
 He perceives Putin as a dangerous, murderous dictator who must be stopped at all costs.
 He maintains a belief that America's unmatched global hegemony since the Soviet Union's fall continues.
 Challenging these beliefs is met with hostility, as rational debate seems beyond his capacity, exhibiting signs of the "Angry Old Man" syndrome.
 Rather than fostering unity and compromise, there's hostility and division.
 A President's role should be to bring a nation together, not drive it apart, along with the rest of the world.

-As demonstrated in the video above, the President's capacity for rational discussion and willingness to compromise is lacking, with no room for diplomatic solutions.
+As shown in the video above, the President cannot talk about things in a way that makes sense and is not willing to compromise.
+This means there are no diplomatic solutions.
 This lack of diplomacy is evident in the intricate and delicate realm of geopolitics, including America's proxy conflict with Russia and the strained relations between China and the USA — among other volatile situations.
 The prevailing trend seems to be escalating tensions without diplomatic efforts.
 We are on the brink of World War Three.

 Diplomacy requires an agile brain

-Diplomacy, a crucial quality obviously lacking in the President, encompasses a multifaceted approach to handling international relations and domestic affairs.
-It goes beyond mere politeness, which is lacking, and involves a deep understanding of the complexities of the various issues at hand.
-A diplomatic leader of the Free World must have the finesse to navigate through conflicting viewpoints with grace and respect, aiming not to impose their own agenda but rather to find common ground for the betterment of all involved parties.
+Diplomacy, a key quality that the President clearly lacks, is a complex, non-confrontational way to handle international relations and domestic affairs.
+It goes beyond just being polite, which the President sometimes lacks, and requires a deep understanding of the different issues at hand.
+A leader of the Free World must be able to handle different opinions with grace and respect.
+They should not try to force their own ideas on others, but rather find common ground for the benefit of all involved parties.

 Tact is a key component of diplomacy, as it involves the skilful management of delicate situations and sensitive topics.
 A diplomatic leader with an agile brain exercises empathy with polite assertiveness.
 He knows when to speak and when to listen, when to assert their position and when to yield for the greater good.
 This ability to strike a balance between assertiveness and flexibility is what sets a diplomatic leader apart from others.

 Diplomacy requires the capacity to consider and appreciate diverse and conflicting perspectives (empathy).
 A diplomatic President understands that there are often multiple sides to a story and that each viewpoint is valid in its own right.
-By acknowledging and respecting these differing viewpoints, the President can foster an environment of collaboration, paving the way for constructive dialogue and meaningful progress.
-Instead, we have more of the same — aggressive escalation and throwing in even more billions of dollars at simplistic solutions that are clearly inappropriate and failing terribly.
+By accepting and respecting these different views, the President can create a friendly environment, which can lead to constructive, win-win negotiations, and peaceful progress for everyone.
+Instead, we have more of the same — aggressive escalation and throwing even more billions of dollars at simplistic solutions that are clearly inappropriate and failing terribly.
 It's a terrifying version of Groundhog Day!

 Ultimately, diplomacy is about seeking honourable compromises that benefit all parties involved.
 It isn't about repeating tired buzz words, reminiscing about the good old days, and winning at all costs, but rather about finding mutually agreeable solutions that uphold the values of fairness, respect, and cooperation in an ever-changing world.
 A diplomatic leader leads by example, demonstrating integrity and empathy in their interactions with others, and inspiring trust and confidence in their ability to navigate complex issues with wisdom, foresight, and gentlemanly honour.